nswdpc/silverstripe-okta-boilerplate/README.md

-# Okta authentication boilerplate
+# 🧪 Okta authentication boilerplate

 This module adds Okta OAuth2 authentication and group+role discovery to your Silverstripe website

-> :warning: This module is under active development.
+> :warning: 🧪 This module is under active development.
 Do not use it in production.

 ## Scope

+With this module you can

 + Create an OAuth2 client via configuration using `bigfork/silverstripe-oauth-login`
 + Create an Okta API client using `okta/sdk`
-+ Authenticate a user via Okta OAuth
++ Authenticate an Okta user that may or may not be a Silverstripe member via Okta OAuth
 + Save Okta groups returned for a user as Silverstripe groups
 + Optionally restrict that user via their returned Okta groups